What is Android Pay?

 Do Dupaco cards work with Android Pay?

-Beginning February 8, 2016, Dupaco's VISA card will be compatible with Android Pay.
-Dupaco’s debit MasterCard is forecast to be compatible with Android Pay in early summer of 2017.
+Dupaco's VISA card is compatible with Android Pay.
+As of April 2017, Dupaco's debit EMV MoneyCard is compatible with Android Pay.

 How do I load a card into my Android operating smartphone?

 The first step is to install the Android Pay app from the phone’s app store (if it did not come pre-installed on the phone).
 Compatible credit and/or debit cards can be easily loaded into the phone using the Android Pay app.
 You can take a picture of your card or manually enter the card information.
 Upon completion of the entry of card information you will either 1) receive immediate approval to use your device, or 2) you may be prompted to call an 800 number shown on the device for an added layer of security.
 Multiple payment cards can be loaded into the device.
-Ensure that your Dupaco Visa credit card is the first choice.
+Ensure that your Dupaco Visa credit card or EMV MoneyCard debit card is the first choice.

 Where can I use Android Pay?